About us

 - There is a gap in funding and support for survivors from faith backgrounds and faith organisations who are working to end VAWG.

-- Engaging faith leaders and communities
+- Engage , support and learn from faith leaders and communities

 Find out more